 He said the three citizens had been killed in Syria while reportedly fighting for Daesh.

 When contacted, at the time, Muslim governing bodies in the country said they were not aware of the claims.

 Several mosques in the country have been warning youth not to join Daesh or any terrorist group.

 In 2015, South Africa security personnel removed a 15-year-old girl from a plane in Cape Town on suspicion that she was heading to join the group.

 The teenager had reportedly disappeared from her parents’ home in Cape Town and officials were alerted to check ports of entry before she was found on the plane.

 Eleven young South Africans were also deported from Turkey in 2015, after attempting to travel to Syria.

 Turkey has pumped up security to stop foreign fighters from crossing the country into combat areas in neighboring Syria.

-Tags: Pakistan, DAESH, africa, south africa, Pretoria, president south africa, muslim, african continent, turkey daesh, islam, islamophobia, south africa politics, africa unite, Yannick Demoustier, Hassan Isilow, africa migration, africa society, Ilgın Karlıdağ, subsaharan africa, daesh syria, islam politics, islamophobic, islamophobic attack, islam africa, africa united, africa news, xenophobia, southern africa, daesh africa, african muslim, mosque africa, mosque south africa, daesh south africa, daesh uk
+Tags: Pakistan, Pretoria, muslim, african continent, turkey daesh, islam, islamophobia, south africa politics, africa unite, Yannick Demoustier, Hassan Isilow, africa migration, africa society, Ilgın Karlıdağ, subsaharan africa, daesh syria, islam politics, islamophobic, islamophobic attack, islam africa, africa united, africa news, xenophobia, southern africa, daesh africa, african muslim, mosque africa, mosque south africa, daesh south africa, daesh uk